 1988: Erasure topped the UK chart with their third studio album, The Innocents.

-1991: Joe Jackson released his first album after moving from A&M Records to Virgin, Laughter & Lust.
+1991: Joe Jackson released Laughter & Lust, his eleventh studio album and first after moving from A&M Records to Virgin.

 1996: Dave Matthews Band released their second studio album, Crash.